zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabcompliancehandson2.md

 description: "This Hands-On Guide demonstrates how to create and view compliance center events."
 ---

+> Estimated time to complete: 15 minutes

 ## Objectives

-Learners will run a few actions in GitLab that show up in the compliance center and view how you could see a framework in action
+Learners will run a few actions in GitLab that show up in the compliance center and view how you could see a framework in action.

 ## Task A. Creating Compliance Center Events